Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Would you work for the team?

 ##### Product and market
-+ Never-heard-before insight into the market or problem, which could make the difference
-+ A wow of a product experience (including our own personal experience with it)
++ A wow of a product experience and/or extreme early growth and engagement numbers (B2C)
-+ Extreme early numbers, especially on engagement (though could be on growth)
-+ Customers don't need to be sold, want to buy immediately (pre-sale)
++ Customers don't need to be sold, want to pay full-price immediately -> evangelists (B2B)
-+ Customers are evangelists, especially if paying full price (post-sale)
 + Exclusive path to customers - distribution as a competitive advantage
 + Once in a blue moon market timing, and set up to ride the wave